vxtxsh/Student-Tracker-App/README.md

 # Student Tracker App

 ## Overview
-The Student Tracker App is a mobile application developed to facilitate efficient tracking of student movement within the college premises.
-Leveraging RFID RC22 Scanner technology, this app provides real-time monitoring capabilities, enabling administrators to maintain campus security and streamline attendance management.
+The Student Tracker App is a mobile application developed for tracking student movement within the college premises.Using RFID RC22 Scanner technology, this app provides real-time monitoring capabilities, enabling administrators to maintain campus security and attendance.

 ## Project Background
-This project was developed as part of our college inspection requirements during our second year of engineering studies.
-It serves as a testament to our team's dedication to innovation and problem-solving within the educational environment.
+This project was developed as part of our college inspection during the second year of engineering studies.

 ## Technologies Used
 - Dart